Pediatric Dentistry

 - Shape and adjust the bite

-CR restoration is typically completed in one treatment session.
-However, if the cavity is large or deep, anesthesia may be necessary.
-At our clinic, we use topical anesthesia and electronic anesthetic devices to minimize pain, so rest assured.
+CR restoration is typically completed in a single visit.
+However, if the cavity is large or deep, anesthesia may be required.
+Please rest assured that our clinic uses topical anesthesia and electric anesthesia injectors to minimize pain.

 Benefits of CR Restoration